Texas A&M vs. Penn State College Basketball Predictions & Picks - November 23

 Texas A&M Performance Insights

-- With 72.8 points scored per game and 66.5 points allowed last year, Texas A&M was 149th in the country offensively and 71st on defense.
+- Last year, Texas A&M was 149th in college basketball offensively (72.8 points scored per game) and 71st defensively (66.5 points allowed).

-- With 6.2 made 3-pointers per game and shooting 32.6% from downtown last year, the Aggies were 299th and 267th in the country, respectively, in those categories.

-- Texas A&M gave up 8.3 3-pointers per game and conceded 33.0% from beyond the arc last year, ranking 300th and 120th, respectively, in the nation.

-- The Aggies attempted 34.5% percent of their shots from behind the 3-point line last season, and 65.5% percent from inside it.
-In terms of makes, 26% of the Aggies' buckets were 3-pointers, and 74% were 2-pointers.
+- Last year, the Aggies attempted 34.5% of their shots from beyond the arc, and 65.5% from inside it.
+In terms of made shots, 26% of the Aggies' buckets were 3-pointers, and 74% were 2-pointers.

 Penn State Performance Insights

-- Last year the Nittany Lions averaged 30.0 boards per game (278th-ranked in college basketball) and allowed 32.8 rebounds per contest (288th-ranked).
+- Last season the Nittany Lions grabbed 30 rebounds per game (278th-ranked in college basketball) and ceded 32.8 rebounds per contest (288th-ranked).

-- Last year Penn State ranked 128th in college basketball in assists, putting up 13.7 per game.
+- Last year Penn State ranked 128th in college basketball in assists, averaging 13.7 per game.

-- The Nittany Lions ranked -3-worst in the nation with 8.2 forced turnovers per game, but they helped combat that by ranking fourth-best in college basketball averaging 8.4 turnovers per contest.
+- The Nittany Lions ranked -3-worst in the country with 8.2 forced turnovers per game, but they helped combat that by ranking fourth-best in college basketball committing 8.4 turnovers per contest.

-- The Nittany Lions dominated when it came to three-point shooting, as they ranked fourth-best in college basketball in treys (10.4 per game) and ninth-best in shooting percentage from downtown (38.7%).
+- The Nittany Lions thrived when it came to three-point shooting, as they ranked fourth-best in college basketball in three-pointers (10.4 per game) and ninth-best in shooting percentage from beyond the arc (38.7%).

-- With 7.2 three-pointers conceded per game, Penn State ranked 177th in college basketball.
-It ceded a 32.7% shooting percentage from beyond the arc, which ranked 110th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.